cryptoTaxes/cryptoTaxes/README.md

 * `-year=y` to only process operations for year `y`.
 Assumes previous years have been processed before.

+* `-parity-priorities=file` file (in `data/config` folder) defining priorities for choosing proxies in order to calculate prices in your base coin.

-After running the program, output report will be produced in folder `data/usr/yourUser/output`.
+After running the program, output reports will be produced in folder `data/usr/yourUser/output`.

 ## Configuration

-The program can be further configured by editing text files in folder `data/config`.
+The program can be further configured by editing text files in `data/config` folder.